Your gut isn't broken.

 The six sessions

-The first session is mostly conversation.
-I take a careful history and ask about the subtype — diarrhoea-predominant, constipation-predominant, or mixed — because IBS-D and IBS-C have different signal patterns, and the imagery I use changes for each.
+The first session is a lot of conversation.
+I take a careful history and ask about the subtype — D-predominant, C-predominant, or mixed.
+IBS-D and IBS-C have different signal patterns, and the imagery we need changes for each.
 We measure your IBS-Symptom Severity Score so we have a baseline to compare against later.
-Toward the end, I guide you for the first time into the focused, relaxed state the work uses.
-People sometimes expect to be unconscious or unable to remember what was said.
-Neither is the case.
-You are awake.
-You hear me.
-You can reject anything I say at any point.
-The state is closer to what you may have felt in deep prayer or while reading a long sentence carefully — a calm, narrow attention, not an absence of self.
+Then I guide you for the first time into the focused, relaxed state hypnotherapy uses.
+People sometimes expect to be unconscious, or unable to remember what was said; that doesn't need to happen.
+You're almost always awake, you hear me, and you can reject anything I say at any point.
+Hypnotherapy is similar to the state of being engrossed in a story — a focused, narrow attention, calm and centered.

 A note from the practitioner